JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 # Demo overview:

 - Appformix is used for network devices monitoring (SNMP and telemetry).
-- Based on Appformix webhook notifications to Salt master, automatically make REST calls to Northstar SDN controller to put the "faulty" device in maintenance mode.
+- Appformix send webhook notifications to Salt master
+- SaltStack automatically makes REST calls to Northstar SDN controller to put the "faulty" device in maintenance mode.
     - The "faulty" device will be considered logically down for a certain amount time, and the SDN controller will reroute the
     LSPs around this device during the maintenance period.
     - After the maintenance period, LSPs are reverted back to optimal paths.